 Buses are the most affordable means of transportation and they're usually available to get you to various locations.

 Some countries have few railway systems, but they either do not connect two countries or they are barely functional.
 However, St. Kitts, Barbados & Puerto Rico are some of the countries that have functional rail systems.

-Most countries in the Caribbean boast of very high healthcare standards.
-The medical facilities in Barbados for example, provide high levels of care in the English speaking Caribbean region.
+Most countries in the Caribbean boast very high healthcare standards.
+The medical facilities in Barbados for example, provide high levels of care in the English-speaking Caribbean region.

 You could find affordable accommodation easily in the Caribbean.
 Some of these housing options have perks like being pet friendly, free wifi, pool available, or they have amazing views.
 They are usually fully furnished

-- Weather: The winter weather in The Caribbean will normally be warm during the day and warm during the night.
+- Weather: The fall, winter, and spring weather in The Caribbean will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.